Psychedelic Harm Reduction & Integration (PHRI)

 None as standalone

-The fastest-growing niche in psychedelic mental health.
-As psychedelic use increases (Oregon legalization, ceremonial use, underground use), clinicians increasingly encounter clients needing integration support regardless of the clinician\'s stance on psychedelics.
+A fast-growing corner of psychedelic mental health, and the one most clinicians will meet whether or not they go looking for it.
+As psychedelic use increases (Oregon legalization, ceremonial use, underground use), clinicians increasingly encounter clients needing integration support regardless of the clinician's stance on psychedelics.
 PHRI fills the gap between psychedelic-assisted therapy (which requires medicine administration) and traditional therapy (which may pathologize psychedelic experience).
 Key clinical skills: normalizing non-ordinary states, distinguishing spiritual emergency from psychotic episodes, working with ego dissolution experiences, addressing re-emergence of trauma material activated by psychedelics.

 Conditions